peteroupc/html3dutil/doc/H3DU.ArcLengthParamCurve.md

 #### Return Value

 An array describing an acceleration vector.
 It should have at least as many elements as the number of dimensions of the underlying curve.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.ArcLengthParamCurve_arcLength'></a>
 ### H3DU.ArcLengthParamCurve#arcLength(u)